AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 .. container:: speakernote

    "all" = all provers
-   The "Examine *" menu entries also check for SPARK subset conformance.
+   The "Examine XXX" menu entries also check for SPARK subset conformance.
    Proof involves the Flow Analysis function as well.

 ------------------------------